IUC Training

 Who conducts the IUC training?
 How does the training benefit clinicians?

-Each IUC training is led by a highly-experienced reproductive health provider.
+Each IUC training is led by a highly experienced reproductive health provider.
 Clinicians who participate in the training receive real-time feedback and coaching with simulation practice.
-The CTC-SRH has been successfully providing intrauterine contraception (IUC) training since 2008 and evaluations confirm that the trainings are successful in skills development and building confidence in performing IUC placement and removal.
+The CTC-SRH has been successfully providing intrauterine contraception (IUC) training since 2008, and evaluations confirm that the training is successful in skills development and building confidence in performing IUC placement and removal.

 Why did the CTC-SRH shift to virtual training?